What to do with

 Where can I recycle? »

 Most councils collect aerosols via household collection schemes and at recycling centres.
+Check if aerosols are collected for recycling in your area with our locator tool.

 How should I recycle aerosols?